ohjay/ohjay.github.io/blog/_drafts/2015-10-27-magnified.md

 title: Magnified
 ---

-Not sure if it happens to everyone, but sometimes everything's all zoomed in (ex. when I'm reading a book and stuff like that).
+- When after reading for a while, everything gets all zoomed in (visually)
+- Also happens when sleeping and I wake up (in the dark)
+- Why?
+Does it happen to everyone?
+- Most likely transition to some other subject from here